DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 3) **Function Categories**: When adding functions to the console inside the Custom Debug Console Widget, enter the categories in Category Name, paying attention to uppercase and lowercase letters.
 If you add a prefix, it will be added to the beginning of all function names in that category.<br/>
 :warning: You cannot use the symbols `~` or `¿` in this field.
 4) **Multiplayer Server-Client Separation**: This only works in PIE (Play In Editor) mode.
-When you add a message with the Print Console node, it will prepend “host” if it’s the server or “client” if it’s the client.
+When you add a message with the **Print Console** node, it will prepend “server” if it’s the host or “client” if it’s the client.
 5) **Warnings**: The console has automatic warning messages.
 You can change them or translate them to your language.
 - `{ParamName}` shows which parameter caused the error.
 - `{UserValue}` shows the value entered by the user.<br/>